NicolasBernaerts/tasmota/offload-pilotwire/README.md

-Tasmota modified for Offload and Pilotwire (Fil Pilote) heater protocol
+Plug management with Offload capacity / Pilotwire (Fil Pilote) heater protocol management
 =============

 This evolution of Tasmota firmware has been enhanced to handle France electrical heaters **Fil Pilote** protocol on **Sonoff Basic** and **Wemos D1 Mini**.